nicojs/node-link-parent-bin/readme.md

 Link the bins of parent (dev) dependencies to the child packages in a multi-package [lerna](https://lernajs.io/)-like project.
 Stuff just works as expected.

+**NOTE: This package is no longer needed and thus deprecated.
+Since recent NPM releases, any parent directory's "node_modules/.bin" is automatically added to the PATH when using `npm run`.**

 ## About

 Let's say your repo looks like this: